DavideWiest/ContextFlow/README.md

 # What is this good for?
 LLMs are only as useful as how well they are used.
 As LLMs become more competent, the programmatic environment in which they operate must expand to fulfill different needs.
+This project is supposed to make that easier.

 # How does ContextFlow organize interactions with LLMs?